Manila galleon: Crews

 Sailors averaged age 28 or 29 while the oldest were between 40 and 50.
 Ships' pages were children who entered service mostly at age 8, many orphans or poor taken from the streets of Seville, Mexico and Manila.
 Apprentices were older than the pages and if successful would be certified as sailor at age 20.
 Mortality rates were high, with ships arriving in Manila with a majority of their crew often dead from starvation, disease and scurvy, especially in the early years, so Spanish officials in Manila found it difficult to find men to crew their ships to return to Acapulco.
 Many native Filipinos and others of Southeast Asian origin (also called Indios) made up the majority of the crew.
 Other crew were made up of deportees and criminals from Spain and other Spanish colonies.
 Many criminals were sentenced to serve as crew on royal ships.
 Less than a third of the crew was Spanish, and they usually held key positions aboard the galleon.

 At port, goods were unloaded by dockworkers, and food was often supplied locally.
 In Acapulco, the arrival of the galleons provided seasonal work for dockworkers, who were typically free African men highly paid for their backbreaking labor, and for farmers and haciendas across Mexico who helped stock the ships with food before voyages.
 On land, travelers were often housed at inns or mesones, and had goods transported by muleteers, which provided opportunities for Mexico's native population.
 By providing for the galleons, colonial Spanish America was tied into the broader global economy.

 Shipwrecks

 The wrecks of the Manila galleons are legends second only to the wrecks of treasure ships in the Caribbean.
 In 1568, Miguel López de Legazpi's own ship, the San Pablo (300 tons), was the first Manila galleon to be wrecked en route to Mexico.
 Between the years 1576 when the Espiritu Santo was lost and 1798 when the San Cristobal was lost, twenty Manila galleons wrecked within the Philippine archipelago.
 In 1596 the San Felipe was wrecked in Japan.

 At least one galleon, probably the Santo Cristo de Burgos, is believed to have wrecked on the coast of Oregon in 1693.
 Known as the Beeswax wreck, the event is described in the oral histories of the Tillamook and Clatsop, which suggest that some of the crew survived.
 This shipwreck inspired the popular 1985 film The Goonies.

+An oral tradition in Hawaii describes a ship (believed to be a Manila galleon) named the Konaliloha, that was wrecked off the west coast of Hawaii Island sometime during the 16th century, with the survivors joining and intermarrying with Native Hawaiians.